 3-3-4.
-Prerequisites: Satisfactory placement scores/ENGL 0099, READ 0099, MATH 0099 and one year of high school chemistry or one semester of college chemistry with a grade of C or better method, the chemical basis of cells, cell biology, bioenergetics, DNA structure and function, general and molecular genetics, and the theories of natural selection and speciation.
+Prerequisites: Satisfactory placement scores/ENGL 0099, READ 0099, MATH 0099 and one year of high school chemistry or one semester of college chemistry with a grade of C or better

+This course is designed for students majoring in the biological sciences and preprofessional programs.
+This course will investigate the history of science and the scientific method, the chemical basis of cells, cell biology, bioenergetics, DNA structure and function, general and molecular genetics, and the theories of natural selection and speciation.
 Students will be introduced to the recent trends in the biological sciences and will be required to research topics outside of the classroom.
 NOTE: Students may not receive credit for both BIOL 2107K and BIOL 1010K.
+Laboratory Fee.